Summer Nature Camps

 While ANS Camp is a traditional camp (not specialized for specific special needs), we welcome all children and we do our very best to accommodate every child.
 The camp director is always available to discuss whether ANS Camp is right for your child.
 Please call 301-652-9188 x15.

 For paid positions (must be over 18) see: Opportunities for Education Interns and Teachers.
 We do not have a traditional CIT program.
-However, we do have a Teen Naturalist Training Program at Woodend in Chevy Chase for students entering 8th grade and up.
+However, we do have a Teen Naturalist Training Program at Woodend in Chevy Chase for students entering 9th grade and 10th grade in Fall 2014.
 These hours are eligible for Service Learning Credit.
-For more information click here.
+For more information click here (info coming soon).

 I am already registered for summer camp.
 What do I need to have ready for the first day?